Personalized Interpretable Classification: Method

 \subsubsection{An overview}

 If we employ an exhaustive method for finding the ``best" rule, the number of candidate rules is $2^M$, where $M$ is the number of features.
 Apparently, such a naive algorithm is quite time-consuming in practice.
 Hence, we present a greedy algorithm to find a local optimal solution in a breadth-first manner.
+Our algorithm identifies personalized rule for a specific input sample, providing transparent decision-making process and explanation for prediction result, making it locally interpretable.

 As shown in Algorithm~\ref{alg1}, we start from the rules of length $k=1$ to obtain the ``best" rule $\hat{r}_{k}$.
 When $A(\hat{r}_{k},D) \leqslant A(\hat{r}_{k-1},D)$, the algorithm will be terminated and $\hat{r}_{k-1}$ will be returned to classify the test sample.
 Otherwise, we will continue to examine rules of length $k+1$ until the length exceeds the maximal length parameter $maxL$.
+To generate candidate rules of length $k$, we employ a method that is used in the Apriori algorithm~\cite{agrawal1994fast}.
+That is, the rules of length $k-1$ are joined to generate candidate rules of length $k$.
+Note that such an operation has been widely used in the field of frequent pattern mining.

 To show how the algorithm works in practice, let us still utilize the data in Table~\ref{tbl:example} as an example.
 Firstly, we construct four candidate rules of length $1$ from the test sample.
 Then we determine their class label by calculating $A(r,D)$ scores ($\alpha=0.5$) in each class.
 For example, $f_1=a_1$ has an accuracy score of $0.583$ when it belongs to class $1$.
 Similarly, this score will be $0.5$ when it belongs to class $2$.
 We choose the class associated with a larger score so that the rule is $(f_1=a_1,1)$ with a score of $0.583$.
 All rules of length $1$ are listed in Table~\ref{tbl:length1}.
 In a similar manner, all rules of length $2$ are listed in Table~\ref{tbl:length2}.
 The ``best" rule in Table~\ref{tbl:length1} is $\hat{r}_1=(f_3=c_2,2)$ and the ``best" rule in Table~\ref{tbl:length2} is $\hat{r}_2=(f_1=a_1 \land f_3=c_2,2)$.
 Since $A(\hat{r}_{2},D) \leqslant A(\hat{r}_1,D)$, the algorithm is terminated and the test sample is classified to class 2. $\hat{r}_1$ is better than $\hat{r}_2$ because $\hat{r}_1$ is shorter when their scores are completely equal.